June 10 – It was a

 visitors can be more interesting than the tour.

-Joni found out that one man worked with her father in Ohio years ago.
-I met a guy from Canton , OH who
+Joni found out that one man worked with her father in Ohio Canton , OH

 At the end of our